grannycart/grannycart.github.io/cities-dev.md

 <br />
 <br />

-### Another way the same material could be coded (this only requires the image to be html):
+### Leaning towards this --- Another way the same material could be coded (this only requires the image to be html):
 Some plain text introduction.
 It might go on for a bit.
 So we want to see what that looks like if it covers a few lines.
 * [What is ULURP?](http://welcometocup.org/Store?product_id=203) <img width="100" alt="What is ULURP? guidebook picture" src="http://welcometocup.org/image_columns/0009/2619/guidebook-3d-2_433.jpg">
 	* A text block that maybe describes what this zoning project is and how I was involved with it.